eminbugrasaral/unicode-slugify-latin/README.md

 - replace_latin: Replace common Latin letters to be replaced with similar ascii representation.
 - unicode_pairs: You can give a dictionary of unicode characters with their replacement values.
 Like: {u'\xe9', 'e'} - é will be replaced with e

-## TODO

-- Tests for Latin hack is missing.

 ## Sponsors

 - This library is being used in The Volt Ride Sharing App (http://thevoltapp.com)